-Juan’s veneer of arrogance occludes a megalomania that strives to command the female members of the family, who fulfill a compensatory function for his incapacity to obtain male respect.
+Juan’s veneer of arrogance occludes a megalomania that strives to command the female members of the family, who fulfil a compensatory function for his incapacity to obtain male respect.
 Although Román is undoubtedly the dominant male, Juan attempts to usurp him, declaring that ‘yo soy el único de esta casa a quien tiene que pedir permiso, y él que se lo concede’ (72), but Román privately clarifies the actual division of male power to Andrea by declaring that Juan is his possession (71).
 Joseph M. Pleck avers that men’s relationship with men, homosociality, is moulded by patriarchal norms, and thus men create rankings based on masculine criteria.
-Homosocial bonding is key to men’s consolidation of their masculinity and to their perception of their own location in the male hierarchy.
-Therefore, most homosocial relationships aggravate the stratification of different masculinities.
-Additionally, segregation between different social groups often spurs competition because men will try to climb their way to the top social group to achieve hegemonic masculinity, the most socially prominent type of masculinity.
+Homosocial bonding is key to men’s consolidation of their masculinity and to their perception of their own position in the male hierarchy.Most homosocial relationships therefore aggravate the stratification of different masculinities.
+Additionally, segregation between different social groups often spurs competition because men will try to climb to the top social group to achieve hegemonic masculinity, the most socially prominent type of masculinity.
 Disrespect within the masculine peer group leads to violence against women.
 As Michael Kimmel astutely observes: ‘men’s real fear is not fear of women, but of being ashamed or humiliated in front of other men, or being dominated by other men.’
 When Román and Juan have an intense argument, he takes out his rage on the uninvolved Gloria (12), and throws a plate at Angustias.
-Importantly, Juan never engages in physical violence with Román, but hits both Gloria and Angustias (27).
-These scenes are wild ejaculations of frustration against powerless women, whereby he falls upon his prey, unleashes his hostility, and withdraws.
+Importantly, Juan never engages in physical violence with Román, but he hits both Gloria and Angustias (27).
+These scenes are wild outbursts of frustration against powerless women, where he falls upon his prey, unleashes his hostility, and withdraws.
 His reservation of violence for women denotes his sense of male privilege and entitlement to misuse it in a resolutely patriarchal society, which accords him impunity for violence against women.

-Laforet’s portrait of Juan’s emasculation is complemented by an ambivalent portrayal of Gloria, whose humble social extraction marks her as an inferior in the eyes of her in-laws.
+Laforet’s portrait of Juan’s emasculation is complemented by an ambivalent portrayal of Gloria, whose humble social origin marks her as an inferior in the eyes of her in-laws.
 Angustias contemptuously describes her as ‘una mujer nada conveniente’ (26), ‘una pérdida’ (214), and ‘una golfilla de la calle’ (39).
 Adopting the prevalent social attitude to women’s employment, Angustias implies that Gloria’s nightly cardplaying is for leisure purposes: ‘Lo que a ella le gusta es beber y divertirse en casa de su hermana’ (116).
 On one occasion, Angustias rebukes her for her late arrival at the house by calling her ‘una sin vergüenza’ (32).
-Gloria, however, is substantially more than a scapegoat for the family’s angst, indexing as she does class and gender tensions, and the jeopardization of cultural hierarchies, while concurrently channelling a destabilized middle-class’s social hypocrisy and the fortitude of working class women who were stigmatized for their economic activity.
+Gloria, however, is substantially more than a scapegoat for the family’s angst, indexing as she does class and gender tensions, and the jeopardization of cultural hierarchies, while concurrently channelling a destabilized middle class’s social hypocrisy and the fortitude of working-class women who were stigmatized for their economic activity.